ionic-team/ionic-docs/src/pages/angular/slides.md

 @import '~@ionic/angular/css/ionic-swiper';
 ```

 You will need to import styles for each additional module you want to use.
-Swiper has a complete list of the stylesheets you can import here: [https://swiperjs.com/angular#add-styles](https://swiperjs.com/angular#add-styles).
+Swiper has a complete list of the stylesheets you can import here: <a href="https://swiperjs.com/angular#add-styles" target="_blank" rel="noopener noreferrer">https://swiperjs.com/angular#add-styles</a>.

 You should also update any selectors to target the correct Swiper classes.
 If you were targeting `ion-slides`, you should target `.swiper-container`.
 If you were targeting `ion-slide`, you should target `.swiper-slide`.